Blackboard Collaborate Ultra - Using the Chat Tool as a Moderator

 This article explains how to use the Chat tool in Blackboard Collaborate Ultra as a Moderator

 Note: Google Chrome is the recommended browser for use with Blackboard Collaborate Ultra.
-If you do not have Chrome installed on your computer, you can get if from Software Center.

 The Chat tool in Blackboard Collaborate Ultra enables moderators and participants to use text chats as part of the session.
 The ability for participants to use the Chat tool is dependent on the moderator.
 The moderator can choose to give or remove the ability for participants to use the Chat tool at any time during the session and as many times as necessary to meet the goals of the session.